julia-dizhak/code-examples/concepts/closure.md

     Because setTimeout is async function and it goes to stack event and run after timeout which is 1 sec. setTimeout will invoke after loop already finish and i will be equal to 10.

     To be able to display i from 0 1 2 ...
-9 in console, you can use let instead of var.
+9 in console, you can use let in for loop.

-    Or you can use IIFE:
+    You can use IIFE (will be closure inside) as well:
 <pre>
 for (var i = 0; i < 10; i++) {
     (function(i) {